 Master how to set up your Apple Watch in five easy steps and you'll have your new device up and running in no time.
 An Apple Watch can help you stick to your fitness goals is a great investment for your future health.
 Plus, they're easy to set up—once you know how!

-As a fitness tracker-smartwatch combo, it does more than just track your workouts.
+As a fitness tracker-smartwatch combo, it does more than just track your workouts - provided you follow the best Apple Watch tips.
 The Apple Watch also allows you to view smartphone notifications on the watch face, reply to text messages, stream music and podcasts, track your heart rate and blood oxygen levels, monitor sleep, and send emergency alerts.
 There are hundreds of apps available to download onto the Apple Watch, including menstrual cycle tracking and nutrition tips, too.
 As far as the best smartwatches go, it's a top-rated premium option.

 Knowing how to set up an Apple Watch when you first unbox your new gadget is key to getting the most out of your smartwatch.
 The good news is, it's a super-simple process and can be done in five steps.